davharris/als-prognosis/presentation-script.md

 There aren't any standard statistics or machine learning packages that are well-suited to this sort of problem, which involves ten different response variables over time, so I had to build my own statistical model.

-I used the Stan probabilistic programming language to specify the model, which I'll build up to over the next few slides, starting with the "Walking" task.
+I used the Stan probabilistic programming language and the "brms" package to specify the model, which I'll build up to over the next few slides, starting with the "Walking" task.

 # Logistic regression / ordered logit